Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Whenever possible, the tumor is removed surgically.
 Various methods may be used to treat oligodendrogliomas.
 These treatments may be used together or individually.

-Neuroendoport® surgery offers a minimally invasive option for deep-seated tumors within the substance of the brain or within the ventricles (fluid spaces).
+Neuroendoport® surgery offers a minimally invasive treatment option for deep-seated tumors within the substance of the brain or within the ventricles (fluid spaces).
 A narrow tube or port allows doctors to access tumors through a tiny incision in the scalp, in contrast to traditional brain surgery.

 At UPMC, we take a 360° approach to removing brain tumors like oligodendrogliomas.
 When we evaluate you, we look at your condition from every direction to find the path that is least disruptive to your critical nerves, brain, and your ability to return to normal functioning.